Evaluation of public policy and Covid-19 pandemic impacts on historic Asian pollution emissions using Alaskan ice core lead data

 Annual and five-year smoothed data from these sites (Fig. 1, bottom) show a general increasing trend in Pb and Pb isotopes from 1850 to 2002 (Gross et al., 2012).

-Pb isotopes can be used to “fingerprint” pollution sources.
-Figure 2 shows atmospheric Pb emissions estimates for countries in Asia for: (A) gasoline, (B) coal-burning, (C) smelting of Cu, Ni, Pb, and Zn ores, (D) totals (*excludes minor sources) and (E) emissions strictly from China (Koffman et al., 2022).
+Figure 2: Pb isotopes can be used to “fingerprint” pollution sources.
+Here we see atmospheric Pb emissions estimates for countries in Asia for: (A) gasoline, (B) coal-burning, (C) smelting of Cu, Ni, Pb, and Zn ores, (D) totals (*excludes minor sources) and (E) emissions strictly from China (Koffman et al., 2022).

 Over time, there has been a progressive shift toward higher 208Pb/207Pb values recorded in the North Pacific over the past 50 years (Figure 3) including (A) 1970s, (B), 1980s, (C), 1990s, and (D) 2000–2001.
 Data from Eclipse Icefield shown in Fig. 1 is plotted as circles.
 2016 Denali snow pit data are squares (Koffman et al., 2022).